-As the months fly by and we find ourselves rapidly approaching another tax season, you’re probably in the midst of gathering receipts and records, looking for ways to minimize your tax burden, and debating how your taxes will get done.
-You may choose to do your own taxes using tax preparation software, or you may choose the more stress free route and work with a CPA firm in Raleigh.
+As the months fly by and we find ourselves rapidly approaching another tax season, you’re probably in the midst of gathering receipts and records, looking for ways to minimize your tax burden, and debating how to best get your taxes done: Do your own taxes using tax preparation software, or opt for the more stress-free route and work with a CPA firm in Raleigh.

-In some cases, you can deduct tax preparation fees and costs on your taxes, but not everyone is eligible for this deduction.
+In some cases, you might just be able to deduct tax preparation fees and costs on your taxes—but not everyone is eligible for this deduction.
 To clear some of that up, our CPAs are sharing a more in-depth guide to tax preparation fees.
 We’ll answer the question, “Are tax preparation fees deductible?”, along with the most common tax preparation fees, how changes in the tax code may affect you, and how to budget wisely.

 In 2017, the Tax Cuts and Jobs Act (TCJA) was passed and signed into law, which led to an overhaul of the United States tax code.
 While it did increase the standard deduction by a significant amount, it eliminated many of the individual, line-item deductions, including the deduction for personal tax preparation.
-However, this only affects personal taxes, and business owners can still use this deduction as a business expense.
+However, business owners can usually still claim a tax deduction as a business expense.

 Deducting Tax Preparation Fees as a Business Expense

-While tax preparation fees can’t be deducted for personal taxes, they are considered an “ordinary and necessary” expense for business owners.
+While tax preparation fees can’t be deducted when it comes to personal taxes, they are considered an “ordinary and necessary” expense for business owners.
 This means that if you are self-employed, you can deduct your tax preparation fees under your business expenses, at least through the year 2025 if Congress does not renew the TCJA.
-Specifically, those eligible includes:
+Specifically, eligible parties include:

 - Sole proprietorships who fill out and file Schedule C for Form 1040 or 1040-R which allows you to report income or losses from businesses you operated as a sole proprietor;

-- Business owners whose businesses are classified as partnerships, limited liability corporpations, or S corporations;
+- Business owners whose businesses are classified as partnerships, limited liability corporations, or S corporations;

 - Farmers who file Schedule F which reports income earned from agricultural activities;